YasirHasn9/react-in-depth/README.md

 @ types of components
 1- stateful which full of logic and the user can interact with the state of it 2- stateless is juts a static components and there is no logic

+every thing react at the end is an object